 Chelsea Derossi, M. A., MFT, ATR

 Chelsea is a Licensed Marriage and Family Therapist and Registered Art Therapist.
 Chelsea works with individuals, couples, parents, and children.
 She is a child and adolescent specialist with over 10 years of experience working with children and families.
 With additional training and expertise in art therapy, trauma, grief, development, and family systems, Chelsea tailors the treatment to specifically meet the unique needs of each client or family.
 By using a collaborative approach and incorporating cognitive behavioral techniques, Chelsea encourages insight and more harmonious relationships with family members and peers.
 Throughout treatment Chelsea is able to help her clients better understand the human experience, improve relationships and make positive life-affirming choices.
-Find out more about how Chelsea works by taking a look at her blog posts: What's Really Going on Underneath Your Child's Misbehaviors (and How to Respond) and Children and Grief: How You Can Understand and Support Your Kids
+Find out more about how Chelsea works by taking a look at her blog posts: What's Really Going on Underneath Your Child's Misbehaviors (and How to Respond), Children and Grief: How You Can Understand and Support Your Kids and Keeping Your Cool When Your Kids Are Not

 Lily Tsutsumida, M. A., MFT, ATR-BC